We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 German MP-40 Submachine GunThis German designed submachine gun was carried by paratroopers, tank crews and many other troops in WWII.
 The MP-40 was in use as late as the year 2000.

-All metal with limited working action and removable magazine.
-Sling included.
+All metal "Functional Replica" with limited working action and removable magazine.

 $12.50